 A herringbone detail adds a sense of subtle elegance to this living room fireplace by R.P.
 Morrison Builders.
 The soft gray marble is inherently sophisticated and blends in perfectly with the other colors and architectural elements of the room.Continue to 21 of 24 below.

 21 of 24

 Formal Living Room Fireplace

 Sometimes the best living room fireplace is one that blends seamlessly into the space.
-In this room from Stratus Group the fireplace has very clean, geometric lines that compliment the built in bookshelves on either side.
-The simplicity and unobtrusive style allows for other furnishings and fixtures in the room to stand out.Continue to 22 of 24 below.
+In this room from Stratus Group, the fireplace has very clean, geometric lines that compliment the built-in bookshelves on either side.
+The simplicity and unobtrusive style allow for other furnishings and fixtures in the room to stand out.Continue to 22 of 24 below.

 22 of 24